 I started my counselling training in 2010.
 I have a Postgraduate Certificate in Counselling Skills and a Postgraduate Diploma in Person-Centred and Experiential Counselling and Psychotherapy from the University of Strathclyde.
 I’m now working on some research into the effectiveness of counselling especially for people on low incomes which I hope will form the basis of a Masters project.

 In 2014 I spent five months living in three Buddhist monasteries/temples in South Korea, Myanmar, and Thailand.
-I now visit a Thai Buddhist monastery in Newcastle (Aruna Ratanagiri).
+I now benefit from visiting a Buddhist monastery near Newcastle.
 I have a regular meditation practice which strongly shapes how I work as a counsellor.

 I am a Registered Member (MBACP) of the British Association for Counselling & Psychotherapy (BACP) and an Accredited Member of the National Counselling Society.
 I’m also a Practitioner Member of Person-Centred Therapy Scotland.